CultivART program – organization component

 Four-step decision-making process

-• the Project Manager – Indigenous Arts, under the authority of management, receives and confirms the application’s eligibility
+1. The Cultural Advisor – Indigenous Arts, under the authority of management, receives and confirms the application’s eligibility

-• the Indigenous Arts Committee (peers) studies the applications and makes recommendations on the candidates and potential matches
+2. The Indigenous Arts Committee (peers) studies the applications and makes recommendations on the candidates and potential matches

-• the Indigenous Arts Committee proposes the allocation of grant amounts and makes recommendations to the board of directors
+3. The Indigenous Arts Committee proposes the allocation of grant amounts and makes recommendations to the board of directors

-• the board of directors meets to make a final decision and award the funding
+4. The board of directors meets to make a final decision and award the funding

 What are the evaluation criteria?